Volunteering in Samoa

 Telecommunications

-Food
+Food and dining

-Fast food chains and and cafes are spread across the central business district and found across resorts on the islands of Savaii and Upolu.
+Fast food chains and cafes are spread across the central business district and found across resorts on the islands of Savaii and Upolu.
 Options for eating out are typically limited near beach accommodation.

 Food markets are available on both islands.
 Fugalei market is the most popular market for fresh produce.
 If trying market food stalls, try taking a local with you who can recommend the best and safest stalls.